efecnblt/Snake-Game/README.md

 # Snake-Game
 Simple snake game in python

 This is simple snake game implemented in python.
-There are 4 .py files in the file.
+There are 4 .py files in the project.
 These are respectively;

 **food.py:** It allows us to create a small blue bait in a random position on the game screen.